Grant details Investigation Grants for Environmental Journalism

 • The applications are assessed by an independent rotating jury of experts in investigative journalism and environmental affairs.
 The jury members are chosen by Journalismfund Europe.

-• The jury decides independently about the granting of the submitted project proposals, based on the assessment criteria and the available budget predetermined by Journalismfund Europe.
+• The jury decides independently about the granting of the submitted project proposals, based on the assessment criteria and the available budget for each round determined by Journalismfund Europe.

 • Both Journalismfund Europe and the jury are bound to strict confidentiality – before, during and after evaluation of the proposals.